Reference (2023-24 NM Hunting Rules & Info pg. 35-36)

 Bighorn Sheep Enhancement Licenses

-Two authorizations will be raffled by NMDGF with the assistance of the New Mexico Chapter of the Wild Sheep Foundation (NMWSF)—one for desert bighorn sheep and one for Rocky Mountain bighorn sheep.
+Two authorizations will be raffled by NMDGF with the assistance of the New Mexico chapter of the Wild Sheep Foundation (NMWSF)—one for desert bighorn sheep and one for Rocky Mountain bighorn sheep.

-Raffle tickets can be ordered by contacting NMWSF President Bryan Bartlett: (575) 635-3499 or email@example.com.
-Tickets cannot be paid by telephone or email.
-Tickets are $20 each, and there are no volume discounts.
-Hunt dates are August 1–December 31, 2019, except in GMU 53 (Wheeler Peak), where the dates are August 1–15, 2019 and September 1–December 31, 2019.
+Raffle tickets can be purchased by contacting NMWSF President Bryan Bartlett: 575-635-3499 or email@example.com.
+Hunt dates are August 1–December 31, 2023, except in GMU 53 (Wheeler Peak), where the dates are August 1–15, 2023 and September 1–December 31, 2023.